chriteli1/wirecloud_uni_project/custom_resources/gauge-operator/doc/userguide.md

 # Introduction

-This operator accepts PM1, PM2.5, PM10, RH and Temperature values from the output of OpenLayers Map widget and sends them to the Gauge chart generator operator.
+This operator accepts attribute values from the output of OpenLayers Map widget and sends them to the Gauge chart generator operator.

 # Settings

-- **Unit**: Choose which unit you want to display in the chart.
+- **Measurement**: Choose which measurement you want to display in the chart.

 # Wiring